sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Flatten
 ----------------------------------------

-Below is a sample workflow that contains ``Flatten`` processor in Fire Insights.
+Below is a sample workflow that contains ``Flatten`` processor in Sparkflows.
 It demonstrates the usage of ``Flatten`` node to add new columns for each element of a struct present in a Column data.

 It does the following processing of data: